Two combined methods for the global solution of implicit semilinear differential equations with the use of spectral projectors and Taylor expansions: Introduction

+where $Q_2$ is the spectral projector considered in Section~\ref{IndexMeth}.
+If the operator $A$ is nondegenerate (invertible), then the equation \eqref{DAE} can be written as an ordinary differential equation (ODE) and $Q_2= 0$.
+The DAE~\eqref{DAE} is called \emph{semilinear} and is often written in the form ${\displaystyle\frac{d}{dt}[Ax]=g(t,x)}$.
 There are several reasons why we consider a semilinear DAE in the form~\eqref{DAE}.
-Firstly, DAEs of this form are used to describe mathematical models in radio electronics, economics, control theory, mechanics of multilink mechanisms, chemical kinetics and other fields \cite{Campbell-II, Rabier-Rh, Fox-Jen-Zom, Morishima, Riaza-Zufiria, Kunkel_Mehrmann, Engwerda-Salm-W, Riaza, RF2, Brenan-C-P, Lamour-Marz-Tisch, Vlasenko1}.
+Firstly, DAEs of this form are used to describe mathematical models in radio electronics, economics, control theory, mechanics of multilink mechanisms, chemical kinetics, ecology and other fields (see references in Section~\ref{Appl}).
 Secondly, in the equation~\eqref{DAE}, not only the operator $A$ but also the operator $B$ may be degenerate, and the influence of the linear part $\displaystyle\frac{d}{dt}[Ax]+Bx$ of the equation is determined by the properties of the pencil $\lambda A+B$.
-It is assumed that $\lambda A+B$ is a regular pencil of index not higher than~1 (see section~\ref{IndexMeth}).
-Then there exist the spectral projectors $P_1$, $P_2$, $Q_1$, $Q_2$ \eqref{Proj.1}\, \cite{Rut, Rut_Vlas} (see section~\ref{IndexMeth}) which are used in the development of the numerical methods and in the proof of theorems.

-Note the following.
-We do not require that the equation~\eqref{DAE} be a regular DAE of index~1 for all $(t,x)\in [0,\infty )\times \Rn$ (or $(t,x)\in L_0$), i.e., that the pencil $\displaystyle\lambda A + B-\frac{\partial f}{\partial x}(t,x)$ be a regular pencil of index~1 for all $(t,x)$.
-This requirement is one of the conditions for the global solvability of a nonlinear DAE in the theorem \cite[Theorem~6.7]{Lamour-Marz-Tisch}.
-In \cite{Ascher-Petz, Brenan-C-P, Kunkel_Mehrmann, HairerLR, Hairer-W, Knorrenschild}, restrictions similar to the above requirement of index~1 for a regular DAE are used locally to prove the local solvability of DAEs.
-Various notions of an index for a regular DAE and the relationship between them are discussed in \cite[Remark 2.1, section 2]{Fil.MPhAG}.

-In what follows, for the sake of generality, \emph{the equation~\eqref{DAE} with an arbitrary (not necessarily degenerate) linear operator $A\colon \Rn \to \Rn$} will be called a \emph{semilinear DAE}, since the obtained results are also true in the case of the nondegenerate operator $A$, however, the main object of our study is the equation~\eqref{DAE} with the degenerate operator.
+It is assumed that $\lambda A+B$ is a regular pencil of index not higher than~1 (see Section~\ref{IndexMeth}).
+Then there exist the spectral projectors $P_1$, $P_2$, $Q_1$, $Q_2$ (\cite{Rut}) (see Section~\ref{IndexMeth}) which are used in the development of the numerical methods and in the proof of theorems.
+Note the following: we do not require that the equation~\eqref{DAE} be a regular DAE of index~1 for all $(t,x)\in [0,\infty )\times \Rn$ (or $(t,x)\in L_0$), i.e., that the pencil $\displaystyle\lambda A+B-\frac{\partial f}{\partial x}(t,x)$ be a regular pencil of index~1 for all $(t,x)$.
+This requirement is one of the conditions for the global solvability of a nonlinear DAE in the theorem [\cite{LamourMarzTisch}, Theorem~6.7].
+In \cite{AscherPetz}, \cite{BrenanCP}, \cite{KunkelMehrmann}, \cite{HairerLR}, \cite{HairerW}, and \cite{Knorrenschild}, restrictions similar to the above requirement of index~1 for a regular DAE are used locally to prove the local solvability of DAEs.
+Various notions of an index for a regular DAE and the relationship between them are discussed in [\cite{Fil.MPhAG}, Remark~2.1].
+In what follows, for the sake of generality, the equation~\eqref{DAE} with an arbitrary (not necessarily degenerate) linear operator $A\colon \Rn \to \Rn$ will be called a semilinear DAE.